calebharris/fp_book_club_ts/docs_src/chapter_4.md

 It would be advantageous if the default values provided to `getOrElse` and `orElse` were not evaluated unless they had to be.
 In other words, we'd like them to be *lazily evaluated*.
-TypeScript does not provide an explicit mechanism for lazy evaluation.
+TypeScript does not provide an explicit mechanism for lazy evaluation (we'll talk more about this in [Chapter 5](chapter_5.html)).
 But, a common technique in FP to achieve the effect of lazy evaluation is to accept, instead of a value, a function that returns a value of the needed type.
 Such a function is called a *thunk*, and you'll see them often throughout these notes.

 #### 5. Inheritance